 Based on the ambition of uCARe, the most important stakeholders are described in this chapter.
+We have no reason to change this with respect to the information in D5.2.
 The project follows a target group oriented approach rather than a wide outreach.